-As part of its 2030 strategy, USW has been actively embedding blended learning for students and is something we have already embedded into many of our courses over the past few years.
+As part of its 2030 strategy, USW has been actively embedding blended learning for students into many of our courses over the past few years.

-The current landscape has enabled us to progress innovative ideas forward and push the boundaries in what is possible for blended learning.
+The current landscape has enabled us to progress innovative ideas forward and push the boundaries in what is possible for learning and teaching.

 Your student experience is important to us and we have been working and continue to work to ensure your overall experience.
 As a student at USW you will be fully supported when the new academic year starts in September, whether that is via remote or on-campus learning, not only by your course and faculty teams, but by the wider provision of student services.
 We have also taken into account your student experience.
 Our dedicated events teams, support teams and lecturers are second-to-none and will provide you with an environment in which to collaborate, interact, engage and learn.

-There will be one-way systems in place in many of our buildings.
+One-way systems are in place in many of our buildings.

-We will be increasing the frequency of cleaning for high use areas, such as door handles.
+We've increased the frequency of cleaning of high use areas, such as door handles.

 The nature and balance of learning and teaching methods and activities are sufficiently flexible to adapt and enable you to succeed in your studies.
 Due to the pandemic, the methods and activities adopted for the coming year may differ from those previously published and may be subject to further change through the course of your study if such change is necessary due to public health concerns, health and safety guidance or in response to Government Guidelines.